PantalaLabs/BionicGlove/README.md

 - #define RAW_A_Z_DEG 12
 - #define RAW_SMOOTHFACTOR 13

 3. uint8_t axl - refers to any of the accelerometer axle.
-You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "IDX_A_"
+You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "AXL_A_"

-- #define IDX_A_X 0
+- #define AXL_A_X 0
-- #define IDX_A_Y 1
+- #define AXL_A_Y 1
-- #define IDX_A_Z 2
+- #define AXL_A_Z 2

 4. uint8_t f - refers to any of the fingers.
 You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "FINGER_"